Why are number of visitors/impressions and/or the number of events different when I compare Split to other tools?

 Implementation on the browser or mobile device can impact the collection of data.
 This is exacerbated by the relative lack of control over user interaction.
 Abruptly closing a browser window or a mobile app can impede data from being captured.

 Also, content blockers are becoming more common as users seek to avoid ads and more attention is placed on privacy concerns.
 These blockers can impact a wide range of client-side trackers, not just ads.
-Depending on what's blocked, they could cause a difference between the results returned by various analytic tools.
+Depending on what's blocked, they could cause the results computed by various analytic tools to differ.

-Server side splits: One way to mitigate the issues posed by the lack of control over the end user, and create greater consistency in the user experience, is to move Splits to a back end service for evaluation.
+Server side splits: One way to mitigate the issues posed by the lack of control on the client side, and create greater consistency in the user experience, is to move Splits to a back end service for evaluation.